ShawnWu076/LOL_WIN_LOSE_MODEL/README.md

 We also have different expectations for teams.
 If we know that a strong team is t0, then we will probably predict that this team will win.

-### **Model Description**
-We chose Decision Tree Classifier.
-We define two hyperparameters maximum of the decision tree, and the minimum number of samples required to split.
-We use the GridSearchCV function to select the best performance of hyperparameters which is the maximum of the decision tree of 4 and the least 5 of samples required to split.
-Our final model is improved not only because our **accuracy reached about 98%** but also adding some reasonable features to the final model.
-We came up with a new feature, **team dpm**, using team death divided by game length.
-Then we encode the OneHotEncoder() on each nominal feature (team, etc.) and StandardScaler() on continuous quantitative features(team kpm, dpm, etc.).
-Furthermore, the optimization of hyperparameters potentially captures more complex relationships in the data, Thus enhancing the predictions.

 ### Hyperparameters

 The above features might be redundant or misleading, and we examines our features to decide which ones to use.